Learn more about the Jubilee Fellows program

 We also pair Fellows with strong mentors on the pastoral staff of the internship churches.
 The mentors will walk alongside the Fellows, not only providing them with work to do, but also with honest feedback on their peformance, spiritual direction and encouragement, and the opportunity to learn from someone working daily in church ministry.

 Upon returning, Jubilee Fellows participate in a ministry-related service initiative at Calvin or in their local congregation.
 Students take what they have learned from their internships and find creative ways to use their gifts, whether it's helping Calvin students participate in church life in Grand Rapids, leading a small group, or partnering with existing programs on campus.

 How are Jubilee Fellows selected?

 Students are selected based on their academic achievement, service and leadership within the Christian community, written application, and interview.
 Applicants must be of junior standing to take part in the program.

-Applications are available in September of each year.
+Applications for the 2017 program are now available!
 Interviews are held and the final selections are made in October, before fall academic advising.

 Will I receive a stipend as a Jubilee Fellow?

 Jubilee Fellows receive a $4,000 fellowship for their participation in the program.
 The stipend is paid incrementally throughout the program year.
 They are also reimbursed for a portion of their summer living and travel expenses.

 Do my other campus leadership positions disqualify me from Jubilee Fellows?